explorer436/explorer-git-repo/my-emacs-notes/my-emacs-notes.md

 ---

-<a id="org9ba7339"></a>
+<a id="org8880275"></a>

-### How to add MELPA as another source of packages in addition to GNU's elpa?
+# How to add MELPA as another source of packages in addition to GNU's elpa?

 1. Hint: In order to avoid having to do this multiple times when switching between multiple machines, save the \`.emacs\` settings in GitHub so that you can just move it from machine to machine.
-2. The alternative is: In a browser, visit MELPA website and grab the URL for the package archive "<https://melpa.org/packages/>"
+2. The alternative is:
+    In a browser, visit MELPA website.
-    M-x customize-group -> package -> Go to "package archives" -> "INS" to insert a new entry.
+    Grab the URL for the package archive "<https://melpa.org/packages/>" M-x customize-group -> package -> Go to "package archives" -> "INS" to insert a new entry.
     Provide archive name and archive URL.
 Set the "State" to "Save for future sessions".

 After making changes to the config to add MELPA as a source of packages, run the following two commands:

-1. M-x package-refresh-contents (to refresh the list of packages)
+1.  \`M-x\` package-refresh-contents (to refresh the list of packages)
-2. M-x package-install RET evil (to install the evil package)
+2.  \`M-x\` \`package-install\` RET (to launch package install mode)
+3. Type the name of the package you are looking for and when you find the package -> RET

 To change to mode from some other mode : M-x evil-mode

 ---

-<a id="orga3fa8a9"></a>
+<a id="org4f8caf1"></a>

-### How to work with org-mode and evil-mode?
+# How to work with org-mode and evil-mode?

 Install evil-mode and turn it on and we should be good to go.
 Vim key bindings will work in Org mode as well.